sonatype-nexus-community/auditjs/README.md

 As this program depends on the OSS Index database, network access is required.
 Connection problems with OSS Index will result in an exception.

+## Development

+We offer two Istanbul scripts for people looking to contribute:

+1. `npm run coverage` will run all tests then display the results of a code coverage analysis in your terminal and save a copy in the `<project-root>/.nyc_output` folder
+2. `npm run generate-coverage-report` will generate a `lcov.info` in the `<project-root>`

 ## Credit